52 Spanish Writing Prompts to Level Up Your Language Skills

 Advanced Spanish speakers should be able to communicate in almost any situation.
 Now, it’s time to focus on diversifying your word usage.
 Why not make your compositions into mini-competitions with yourself?

-Set a timer and try to write as much as you can with as many different and interesting verbs as you can.
-When time is up, count up all your verbs.
+For example, if you’re practicing verbs, get a timer and try to write as many verbs as you can in as many conjugations as you can.
+Once the time is up, count up all your verbs.
 Give yourself one point for each distinct verb you used (that you conjugated correctly!) and subtract one point for each verb you repeated or conjugated incorrectly.

-These writing prompts are a fantastic way to get started, but the most important thing is just to write anything—about any subject!
+Whether you’re practicing for your Spanish AP essay or working on your writing skills in general, prompts are a fantastic way to get started.
+The most important thing is just to write anything about any subject.